Taiwanese kana

 The system was imposed by Japan at the time and used in a few dictionaries, as well as textbooks.
 The Taiwanese–Japanese Dictionary, published in 1931–32, is an example.
 It uses various signs and diacritics to identify sounds that do not exist in Japanese.
-The system is chiefly based on the Amoy dialect of Hokkien.
+The system is chiefly built for the Amoy dialect of Hokkien spoken in Taiwan, with some consideration for the Quanzhou and Zhangzhou dialects of Hokkien also spoken in Taiwan as well, which descendant speakers of all three of the historical major dialects of Hokkien thrived, developed, and intermixed in Taiwan for centuries producing modern Taiwanese Hokkien and its own specific regional dialects throughout the island (Formosa) and nearby smaller islands (e.g. Pescadores).

 Through the system, the Office of the Governor-General of Taiwan aimed to help Taiwanese people learn the Japanese language, as well as help Japanese people learn the Taiwanese language.
 Linguistically speaking, however, the syllabary system was cumbersome for a language that has phonology far more complicated than Japanese.
 After Japanese administration ended, the system soon became obsolete.
 Now, only a few scholars, such as those who study the aforementioned dictionary, learn Taiwanese kana.

-The system has undergone some modification over time.
+The system underwent modification over time.
 This article is mainly about the last edition, used from roughly 1931.